Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Introduction

 \section{Introduction}

 Conditional Average Treatment Effect (CATE) models are increasingly used to answer causal inference questions in fields such as medicine, economics, and policy.
 But how well do these models capture real-world heterogeneity?
 We present unexpected findings from a large-scale benchmark study on contemporary CATE estimation algorithms.
-Based on 43,200 datasets and 16 CATE models, we find: (a) 62\% of CATE estimates have a higher Mean Squared Error (MSE) than a trivial estimator that consistently predicts zero effect, rendering them ineffective; (b) in cases where at least one useful CATE estimate exists, 80\% have higher MSE than a constant-effect estimator; and (c) orthogonality-based models outperform other models only 30\% of the time.
-These findings raise important questions about the current models' ability to fully reflect the complexities of real-world heterogeneity. \YS{like the sentence in abstract more.
-A big GAP is here.}
+Based on 43,200 sampled variants derived from 12 datasets and evaluated across 16 CATE models, we find: (a) 62\% of CATE estimates have a higher Mean Squared Error (MSE) than a trivial estimator that consistently predicts zero effect, rendering them ineffective; (b) in cases where at least one useful CATE estimate exists, 80\% have higher MSE than a constant-effect estimator; and (c) orthogonality-based models outperform other models only 30\% of the time.
+These findings raise important questions about the current models' ability to fully reflect the complexities of real-world heterogeneity.

-Rather than introducing new models, our benchmark study focuses on evaluating current CATE estimation models.
+Rather than introducing new models, our benchmark study focuses on evaluating existing CATE estimation models.
 The past decade has seen significant advancements in CATE estimation, with new methods emerging from statistics, econometrics, and machine learning (see \citet{doubleml, causaltree, kennedy2023optimal, shalit2017estimating, alaa2017bayesian, chernozhukov2023, Kunzel_2019}).
 Widely available and easy-to-use tools like EconML \citep{econml} and DoubleML \citep{DoubleML2022Python} have made CATE models accessible to users with minimal expertise, leading to their broad application in high-stakes business and scientific decisions, where accuracy is critical.

 Understanding real-world model accuracy is challenging because CATE estimation models lack access to ground truth CATE.
 To compensate, these models rely on estimates of potential outcomes and/or propensity, known as \textit{nuisance functions}.
 As a result, models face two key risks - \textit{inaccurate potential outcome estimation} and \textit{inaccurate propensity estimation} - forcing difficult trade-offs.
 When potential outcome risk approaches zero, the ground truth CATE estimate can be recovered, which is the core idea behind S-learner and T-learner models \citep{Kunzel_2019}.
 Conversely, when propensity is known, the Horvitz-Thompson estimator \citep{horvitz.thompson} provides unbiased CATE estimates.
 Most contemporary CATE models attempt a hybrid approach, estimating both potential outcomes and propensities to generate the final CATE estimate.
 The error of nuisance estimates impacts the accuracy of CATE estimates.
 To minimize the effect of errors, modern CATE models employ loss functions with robustness guarantees, ensuring that errors in nuisance estimates do not have a first-order effect on the CATE estimate.
 Such guarantees come from a family of closely related theories, including but not limited to doubly robustness \citep{kennedy2023optimal}, Neyman Orthogonality \citep{doubleml, nie2020quasioracle, foster2023orthogonal}, and Influence function \citep{pmlr-v97-alaa19a}.
 We refer to such models from these theories as \textit{orthogonality-based models}.
 These theories rely on stringent assumptions regarding smoothness, Lipschitz continuity, sparsity, convexity, and orthogonality of the true potential outcomes, propensities, and loss functions.
 While mathematically elegant, their effectiveness is typically validated using simulation data.